CP-Ong/portfolio/README.md

 The data was scraped from the [Steam Review Page](https://steamcommunity.com/app/2358720/reviews/) for the game from *10 September 2024* to *14 November 2024* (around 2 months).

-### Project 3: Sales & Customer Dashboard
+### Project 3: Sales & Customers Insights (Tableau) &nbsp; | &nbsp; [<ins>See Here!</ins>](Data_Science/Tableau_Sales-Customers-Insights)
-  > We aim to build two dashboards using Tableau to help stakeholders (including sales managers and executives) analyze sales performance and customers.
-The sales dashboard presents an overview of the sales metrics and trends to analyze year-over-year sales performance and understand sales trends.
-The customer dashboard provides an overview of customer data, trends and behaviours.
-It will help marketing teams and management to understand customer segments and improve customer satisfaction.
+  > This project involves creating two interactive dashboards using Tableau to provide stakeholders, including sales managers and executives, with actionable insights into sales performance and customer behaviour.
+The dashboards are designed to facilitate data-driven decision-making by presenting key metrics, trends, and comparisons.

-The data was obtained from [DATA with BARAA](https://www.datawithbaraa.com/tableau/tableau-sales-project-thank-you/#google_vignette).
+The dataset for this project was sourced from [DATA with BARAA](https://www.datawithbaraa.com/tableau/tableau-sales-project-thank-you/#google_vignette).

 ## Guided Data Science Projects
 This section includes guided/beginner projects in data science.
 The details on these projects can be found on [Beginner Data Science Projects](https://github.com/CP-Ong/beginner-projects-data-science).